 It’s essential that you’re conscious of your specified Medigap enrollment period, since it’s the best time to enroll.

-The enrollment period begins on the first day of the month in which you turn 65 are are enrolled in Medicare Part A and B. Your open enrollment period continues for six months.
+The enrollment period begins on the first day of the month in which you turn 65 and are enrolled in Medicare Part A and B. Your open enrollment period continues for six months.

 The timing for Medigap enrollment is pivotal.
 If you enroll within the period, you can’t be denied Medigap coverage or be charged more for the coverage because of a past medical condition.
-If you miss the enrollment period, your carrier has the option of denying the application or increasing the premiums based on the company’s underwriting requirements.
+If you miss the enrollment period, your carrier has the option of denying the application or increasing the premiums based on the company’s underwriting requirements (states can set their own rules for Medigap plans: Connecticut, Massachusetts, and New York require Medigap plans to be guaranteed issue year-round, and Maine requires Medigap insurers to offer at least Plan A on a guaranteed-issue basis for at least one month each year).